Nhvattum/Social-Distancing/README.md

 ![Wireframe](image/Wireframe)

+## Technology Used
+Everything in this game was coded with HTML, CSS, and JavaScript with the game actually being played on a canvas.

 ## Sources
 ### Images
 - ![Player Image](img/player1.png) - I found the "Pixel-Man" image on OpenGameArt.org.
 The image originated at inverted-games.com.